 Many people make a mistake here.
 For instance, if a customer is looking to buy apples, try selling them sweeter and better-quality apples instead of convincing them to buy oranges.

 2. Provide consistent value

-Most businesses assume that their job is over when the sale has happened.
+Most businesses assume that their job is over when they have closed a sale.
 They think they only need to worry about that particular customer again when it’s time for a renewal or a possible upgrade.

 Always look to add value to the customer.
 Don’t just say – “buy a pro plan because it is better.”
-Instead, tell them how it is better for them or their business.
+Instead, tell them how it is better for them.
+That is, take a consultative approach.

 For example, say a person is struggling to meet his health goals.
 He is currently using your app to track his meals and daily steps.
 However, you also have a higher plan to give him a customized meal plan and monitor his progress.
 So, you have to tell him how this plan can help him meet his goals and make his lifestyle healthier.

-So, try giving your customers coupon codes or a one time discount.
+If your customers do not buy a product because it is expensive, try giving them coupon codes or a one-time discount.
 Monetary incentives always work.

 However, that doesn’t mean you have to give your product for free.
 Determine a reasonable discount or club it together with another related service (for example, free shipping) to make it more appealing.

 Give your customers a time-bound offer.
 Tell them why availing it in this particular period could be beneficial.
 Remember to price them wisely and know which products are more likely to get them to purchase.